-RDA Central West is a Commonwealth and State funded not-for-profit organisation responsible for the economic development and long term sustainability of the NSW Central West region.
+RDA Central West is an Australian Government-funded not-for-profit organisation responsible for the sustainable economic development of the NSW Central West region.
 Our organisation is overseen by a Committee of dedicated local leaders who possess a wide cross section of professional skills and experience.

 We work in partnership with governments, local communities and other stakeholders to develop initiatives that enable the Central West region to grow sustainably.
 Our key activities include; promoting investment and economic development opportunities, providing advice and information to the Australian, State and local governments on regional development issues and priorities and raising awareness of programs and services available to regional communities.